Proxxx23/simple-openid/README.md

-# Important Note! #

-This package works from version 1.0.24 and above.
-If you are using older version, please update.

-# simple-openid
+# steam-lightweight-openid

-This package is designed to utilise OpenId 2.0 in a lightweight and easy way.
+This package is designed to utilise Steam OpenId 2.0 in a lightweight and easy way.

 To run it, example for Steam API:

 ```
-import { OpenIdClient } from 'lightweight-openid';
+import { OpenIdClient } from 'steam-lightweight-openid';

 const client = new OpenIdClient();
 const STEAM_OPENID_URL = 'https://steamcommunity.com/openid';